python/steering-council/updates/2024-07-steering-council-update.md

 Steering Council Meeting

 - 3.13rc1 vs [PEP 667](https://peps.python.org/pep-0667/)
-- Discussion on a code of conduct violation
+- Discussion on code of conduct violation

 ## 2024-07-31

 - Discussion on the release of Python 3.13rc1
 - Discussion on proposed semantics for [PEP 667](https://peps.python.org/pep-0667/)
-- Discussion on CoC violation
+- Discussion on Code of Conduct violation
 - Conversation on how to improve inclusivity in the Python community

 ---